Kin (Irish TV series)

-Kin is an Irish television crime drama series, co-created by Peter McKenna and Ciaran Donnelly, that first broadcast on 9 September 2021, on RTÉ.
-The series, which revolves around a fictional Dublin family embroiled in gangland war, stars Aiden Gillen and Ciarán Hinds as rival gang leaders, Frank Kinsella and Eamonn Cunningham.
+Kin is an Irish crime drama television series, co-created by Peter McKenna and Ciaran Donnelly, that was first broadcast on 9 September 2021 on RTÉ One.
+The series revolves around a fictional Dublin family embroiled in gangland war, and stars Aidan Gillen and Ciarán Hinds as rival gang leaders Frank Kinsella and Eamon Cunningham.
+It became one of the most-watched series in Ireland.
+A second series followed in 2023.
+The series was acquired by the BBC in 2023 and Netflix in 2024.

+Background

 The series was first announced in November 2020, with co-creator Peter McKenna set as showrunner and Diarmuid Goggins as director of the first four episodes.
 Tessa Hoffe was later announced as director of episodes five to eight.
-In February 2022, the series premiered in the United States and Canada on AMC+, with Sundance Now premiering the series in the UK.
-A second series was announced on 10 February 2022, with production having begun in July.

-Background

-Prior to the series premiere', several news outlets stated the series was inspired by the Kinahan gang and the Hutch–Kinahan feud, and noted similarities to former RTE staple Love/Hate.
+Prior to the series' premiere, several news outlets stated the series was inspired by the Kinahan gang and the Hutch–Kinahan feud, and noted similarities to former RTE staple Love/Hate.
 A show "insider" stated that "This is not the Kinahans' story, but people can draw their own conclusions.
 Viewers will be able to make up their own mind about it."